fluentassertions/fluentassertions/Home.md

  .And.ParamName.Should().Equal("message");
 ```

-An alternative syntax for doing the same is by chaining one or more calls to the `Where()` method introduced in version 1.4.0:
+An alternative syntax for doing the same is by chaining one or more calls to the `Where()` method:

 ```csharp
 Action act = () => subject.Foo(null));